huynhtheviet/capacitor-plugin-camera-preview/README.md

 You will need to add two permissions to `Info.plist`.
 Follow the [Capacitor docs](https://capacitorjs.com/docs/ios/configuration#configuring-infoplist) and add permissions with the raw keys `NSCameraUsageDescription` and `NSMicrophoneUsageDescription`. `NSMicrophoneUsageDescription` is only required, if audio will be used.
 Otherwise set the `disableAudio` option to `true`, which also disables the microphone permission request.

 ## Extra Web installation steps
-Add `import 'cordova-plugin-camera-preview'` to you entry script in ionic on `app.module.ts`, so capacitor can register the web platform from the plugin
+Add `import 'capacitor-plugin-camera-preview'` to you entry script in ionic on `app.module.ts`, so capacitor can register the web platform from the plugin

 then in html add